-The AHA is implementing an alternative reexamination schedule (activity 2022-02) which encourages self-sufficiency by allowing families to retain income increases of less than \$10,000 between triennials.
-This will be implemented once the MTW Supplement is approved, the Administrative Plan is revised, and staff is trained.
+The AHA implemented an alternative reexamination schedule (activity 2022-02) which encourages self-sufficiency by allowing families to retain income increases of less than \$10,000 between triennials.
+This activity was implemented on July 1, 2023, with a threshold of \$10,000 but to be consistent with HOTMA regulations this threshold is being revised to 10% will be implemented once the MTW Supplement is approved, the Administrative Plan is revised, and staff is trained.